-Working with partners in Burkina Faso, Ethiopia, and Tanzania, the Council is developing and evaluating cost-effective, sustainable approaches to delaying marriage in child marriage “hotspots” in sub-Saharan Africa.
+Working with partners in Burkina Faso, Ethiopia, and Tanzania, the Council has developed and evaluated cost-effective, sustainable approaches to delaying marriage in child marriage “hotspots” in sub-Saharan Africa.

 - Early marriage is extremely common, virtually always arranged, and girls have little foreknowledge of their marriage or their husband.
 95% of the girls surveyed did not know their husband before marriage, and 85% were not told that they were going to be married.